From PSA to Personalized Prostate Care

 In Part 2 of this series, Dr. Koren and Dr. Kasraeian explore into the controversial history of PSA testing.
 Dr. Kasraeian explains how this simple blood test revolutionized prostate cancer detection while creating challenges around overdiagnosis and overtreatment.
 The doctors also talk about how modern approaches to prostate screening have evolved to balance finding dangerous cancers while avoiding unnecessary interventions.

 In Part 3 of this series, Dr. Koren and Dr. Kasraeian dive deep into the latest advancements in prostate cancer detection and treatment options.
-They explore the evolution from basic PSA screening to personalized approaches .
-Dr. Kasraeian focuses on the modern shift to patient-focused, individualized approaches that meet patients where they are by balancing early detection with quality of life considerations.
+They explore the evolution from basic PSA screening to personalized approaches.
+Dr. Kasraeian focuses on the modern shift toward patient-focused, individualized approaches that meet patients where they are, balancing early detection with quality of life considerations.

 Be a part of advancing science by participating in clinical research.